sorairolake/abcrypt/crate/abcrypt/README.md

 [![Docs][docs-badge]][docs-url]
 ![License][license-badge]

-**abcrypt** is an implementation of the abcrypt encrypted data format.
+**abcrypt** is an implementation of the [abcrypt encrypted data format].

-This crate implements version 0 of the abcrypt encrypted data format.
+This crate implements version 0 of the format.

 ## Usage